swapnil1987/github-intro/README.md

 Please complete the following setup **before** attending the workshop.
 This will ensure we can focus on learning rather than troubleshooting installation issues.
+If you have not done this before the workshop, due to time constraints, I will not help during the class.

 ---